AdamM-ML/ML-Flask/README.md

 Matplotlib is used to visualize the data and predictions.</br> </br>

-Important thing to notice is the ease with which we can substitute different feature/prediction in both KNN project and Linear Regression project.</br>
+Important thing to notice is the ease with which we can substitute different feature/prediction in both KNN project and Linear Regression project.
 In this way we can predict values basing on different set of features or predict different features.